rotundasoftware/backbone.subviews/README.md

 ## Usage

 To insert a subview, just put `<div data-subview="[subviewName]"></div>` in the appropriate place in the parent view's template.
-This "placeholder `div`" will be completely replaced with the subview's DOM element.
+This placeholder `div` will be completely replaced with the subview's DOM element.

 Then include an entry for the subview in the `subviewCreators` hash.
 The key of each entry is a subview's name, and the value is a function that should create and return the new subview object.